zlh-thu/StealingVerification/README.md

 # Defending against Model Stealing Attacks via Verifying Embedded External Features

-This repository is the official PyTorch implementation of [Defending against Model Stealing Attacks via Verifying Embedded External Features]() presented at AAAI 2022.
+This is the official implementation of our paper [Defending against Model Stealing Attacks via Verifying Embedded External Features](), accepted by the AAAI Conference on Artificial Intelligence (AAAI), 2022.
+This research project is developed based on Python 3 and Pytorch, created by [Yiming Li](http://liyiming.tech/) and Linghui Zhu.

 ## Pipeline